 The stakes are high.
 Insurance companies know this.
 They also know you often only have one opportunity to get all the money you deserve for your accident-related expenses.
 If you accept a settlement offer, you cannot ask for additional compensation in the future, even if your accident-related expenses increase more than expected.
 Make sure you make the most of your opportunity for justice.
 Talk to a lawyer right away.

 There are many different ways an attorney can help if you or a loved one was injured in an accident caused by a drunk driver.
 This includes:

 - Conduct an independent investigation of your accident, especially if the drunk driver who caused your crash denies being intoxicated or claims they didn’t do anything wrong.

 - Carefully review your official accident report to make sure the facts are correct, including the results of any BAC tests administered to determine if the driver was intoxicated.

-- Deal directly with the at-fault driver’s insurance company, including negotiating a settlement offer on your behalf.
+- Deal directly with the at-fault driver’s insurance company, including negotiating aggressively for maximum injury compensation.

 - File a lawsuit against the at-fault driver, especially if the driver’s insurance company refuses to cooperate and acts in bad faith.

-Take legal action on your behalf against the bar, restaurant or liquor store that sold alcohol to the driver who caused your accident if the driver was intoxicated at the time of the purchase, then got behind the wheel and caused your crash.
-In such cases, you may be able to file what’s known as a “dram shop” claim or lawsuit.
+- Take legal action on your behalf against a bar, restaurant or liquor store if they knowingly sold alcohol to an overly intoxicated person who then caused your accident.
+In Colorado, you may be able to file what’s known as a “dram shop” claim or lawsuit.